 Fund Financial Statements: The fund financial statements provide information about the Village's funds.
 Separate statements for each fund category - governmental - are presented.
+The Town has no fiduciary funds to report.
 The emphasis of the fund financial statements is on major governmental funds, each displayed in a separate column.